dgrtygry2/open-oasis/README.md

 Oasis is an interactive world model developed by [Decart](https://www.decart.ai/) and [Etched](https://www.etched.com/).
 Based on diffusion transformers, Oasis takes in user keyboard input and generates gameplay in an autoregressive manner.
 We release the weights for Oasis 500M, a downscaled version of the model, along with inference code for action-conditional frame generation.

-For more details, see our [joint blog post](https://oasis-model.github.io/) to learn more.
+This repo forks someone else's repo which they forked from the original.
+This one contains patches and can run properly.
+I will include a ready to use offline model soon.

-And to use the most powerful version of the model, be sure to check out the [live demo](https://oasis.us.decart.ai/) as well!
+If you want to use the original live demo, be sure to check out the [live demo](https://oasis.us.decart.ai/) there.

 ## Setup
 ```